pswhdev/ivf-success-predictor/README.md

 # IVF Success Predictor

+This project was developed to create a machine learning model that predicts the success of IVF (In Vitro Fertilization) treatments based on historical patient data.
+With infertility affecting millions worldwide, the need for personalized and accurate treatment predictions is addressed through data-driven insights.
+The project aims to assist Hope Fertility Clinic in enhancing treatment success rates, optimizing patient care, and providing tailored recommendations.

+A comprehensive analysis of IVF treatment data was conducted to explore key factors influencing outcomes.
+A classification model was built to predict the likelihood of successful treatments.
+Additionally, detailed data visualizations and an interactive dashboard were created to provide clinicians with valuable insights, enabling informed decision-making in real-time.

+The project’s ultimate goal is to provide healthcare professionals with a robust tool that not only predicts treatment outcomes but also helps refine treatment strategies, improve patient satisfaction, and maximize success rates.

+The deployed project can be accessed [here]()

 ## Dataset Content

 The dataset was retrieved from the [Human Fertilization and Emblriology Authority - HFEA website](https://www.hfea.gov.uk/about-us/data-research/).